rackerlabs/docs-cloud-files/rst/dev-guide/storage-api-operations/methods/get-show-account-details-and-list-containers-v1-account.rst

 The list is limited to 10,000 containers at a time.
 For information on limiting and navigating the list, see the following section, "Controlling a Large List of Containers".

 Container names are sorted based on a binary comparison, a built-in collating function that compares string data by using SQLite's ``memcmp()`` function, regardless of text encoding.
-For more information, see `http://www.sqlite.org/datatype3.html#collation <http://www.sqlite.org/datatype3.html#collation>`__.
+For more information, see `Collating Sequences <http://www.sqlite.org/datatype3.html#collation>`__.

 A list of containers is returned in the response body, one container per line.